This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 - In 2018, voters in Michigan and Nevada passed automatic voter registration at the ballot box by overwhelming majorities.
 For example, Michigan’s Proposal 3 (which also included same-day voter registration and no-excuse absentee voting) was approved by a 2-1 margin.

-- Five states – Maine, Maryland, Massachusetts, New Jersey, and Washington – passed automatic voter registration legislatively.
+- Six states – Maine, Maryland, Massachusetts, New Jersey, Virginia, and Washington – passed automatic voter registration legislatively.

 - More than two-thirds of voters in Maryland approved a constitutional amendment to allow same-day voter registration.